-This is hardly the case, as we know.
-In fact, innovation and the current classroom model most often operate as antagonists.
+Innovation and the current classroom model most often operate as antagonists.
 The system is evolving, but not quickly enough to get young people ready for the new world.
-But I do believe there are a number of ways that teachers can bypass the system and offer students the tools and experiences that spur an innovative mindset.
-Here are ten ideas:
+But there are a number of ways that teachers can bypass the system and offer students the tools and experiences that spur an innovative mindset.
+Here are ten ideas.